 Finally we notice that, in some cases, the end user might want to have more options than simply putting the considered sources in a total order, i.e. the pipe being a strict sequence of sources.
-To allow more flexible handling of overriding statements, allowing to consider multiple sources at the same priority we are working to add support for a partial rather than a total order of sources.
-Here, several options could be considered, a "cautious" solution, where any source may revoke information stated by any of the other sources "at the same level" or a "brave" solution where revocations only apply to stements made by strictly lower sources.
+To allow more flexible handling of overriding statements, allowing to consider multiple sources at the same priority, we are working to add support for a partial rather than a total order of sources.
+There might be different ways to handle revocations within a set of sources that have equal priority.
+A "cautious" solution might be to allow each source to revoke both MSGs from any of the equally prioritized sources and MSGs which are stated by sources with lower priority.
+An other approach, that we call "brave", might be to ignore revocations coming from equally prioritized sources and to apply only those that come from a higher prioritized source.